The Social Media Club is funded by the Facebook Journalism Project

 Are you charged with maximizing social media’s usefulness and impact for your local media organization?
 Do you strategize social content and directly lead initiatives to test, learn and educate others in best social media practices?
-If so, this small-group networking environment is designed with you in mind.
+If so, this educational networking environment is designed with you in mind.

 Why a Social Media Club?